-Overdrafts for students are on average £500–£1,000 for the first year, increasing to £1,500 in your final year.
+Overdrafts for students are on average £500–£1,000 for the first year, increasing to £1,500-£2,000 or more in your final year.

-Universal Credit and Benefits
+Universal Credit and benefits

-Full-time students who are lone parents, or who are receiving Personal Independent Payments (and are classed as being unable to work), fall into categories of students who can apply for Universal Credit.
+Full-time students who are lone parents, or who are receiving Personal Independence Payments (and are classed as being unable to work), fall into categories of students who may be able to apply for Universal Credit.

 If you are currently in receipt of any benefits, then it's important that you contact the relevant benefits agency to advise them that you are becoming a student and inform them of your student finance income.

-- All full-time UK, EU and international students are usually exempt from paying Council Tax.
+All full-time UK, EU and international students are usually exempt from paying Council Tax.

-- Part-time students are not exempt from paying Council Tax.
+Part-time students are not exempt.

-- If you live in a house with, for example, five students and two non-students, the two non-students would be eligible for the full Council Tax bill.
+If you live in a house with, for example, five students and two non-students, the two non-students would be eligible for the full Council Tax bill.

-- There are exceptions to this rule, for example, if you rent out a property or have two homes.
+There are exceptions to this rule, for example, if you rent out a property or have two homes.

 For more information visit the Council Tax information pages for students on the UK Government website.

-Local Leeds, Bradford or Wakefield councils
+Leeds, Bradford and Wakefield councils

-Leeds Trinity will automatically inform your council that you're a student if you live in the local area of Leeds, Bradford or Wakefield, after you've been fully registered on your course.
+Leeds Trinity will automatically inform your council that you're a student if you live in the local area of Leeds, Bradford or Wakefield after you've been fully registered on your course.